FACN1/week4-hibas-angels/README.md

 ### Local Run Instructions
 - Clone the repository && cd
 - npm install
-- node src/server.js
+- npm start

 ### Local Test Instructions
 - Clone the repository && cd
 - npm install
-- node tests/tests.js
+- npm test

 ### Plan
 - Navigating to the page with the browser should request index.html from the server